 Before certification, Fair Trade USA does an assessment of the factory and other local, regional and country-specific indicators to determine the premium amount for each individual factory, ranging between 1 and 10% of Freight On Board (the price of the garment when it leaves the factory).

 Workers vote on how to use the premiums to address the most important needs of their households and the community.
 When you purchase Fair Trade products, you support a program that creates meaningful change in the lives of people around the world.

 How has MEC’s involvement helped workers directly?

-Sales of MEC’s first FTC clothing – women’s t-shirts – contributed to the premium account that allowed workers at the Pratibha Syntex factory in India to purchase 2,711 rain coats for monsoon season in 2014.
-They would previously arrive soaked from their walk to work and spend the whole day in wet clothes, which was not only uncomfortable for the workers but posed numerous health and safety risks, so the results were very tangible.
+Sales of MEC’s first Fair Trade Certified clothing – women’s t-shirts in 2014 – contributed to the premium account that allowed workers at the Pratibha Syntex factory in India to purchase 2,711 rain coats for monsoon season.
+They would previously arrive soaked from their walk to work and spend the whole day in wet clothes, which was not only uncomfortable but posed health and safety risks, so the results were very tangible.

 What is MEC’s actual role in Fair Trade factories on the ground?

 The Fair Trade USA program is a collaborative partnership between Fair Trade USA staff, factory and farm partners, brands like MEC and consumers (like you).

 Fair Trade USA staff work directly with our Fair Trade factory partners to assist management by providing training and compliance support.
 They also engage the Fair Trade Committee as the committee identifies and implements premium projects.
 MEC staff visit the factories as well (on pause for now due to COVID-19), and our role is supportive rather than prescriptive.